thednp/shorty/README.md

 # shorter-js
 A small ES6+ library with various JavaScript tools, all ESLint valid and with TypeScript definitions, everything useful for creating light libraries or web components.
-If there is anything that is consistently repeating itself, **shorter-js** can help you cut up to 50% of the code required, with little to no performance cost.
+If there is anything that is consistently repeating itself, **shorter-js** can help you save up to 50% of the code required, with little to no performance cost.

 [![NPM Version](https://img.shields.io/npm/v/shorter-js.svg?style=flat-square)](https://www.npmjs.com/package/shorter-js)
 [![NPM Downloads](https://img.shields.io/npm/dm/shorter-js.svg?style=flat-square)](http://npm-stat.com/charts.html?package=shorter-js)